 From selling cars to servicing vehicles and valet, the motor trade industry in the UK is extremely varied.
 There is, however, a major difference between a standard motor policy and a motor trade insurance policy.

-Motor Trade Road Risk Insurance
+Motor Trade Road Risk Cover Extensions

-- Third Party Fire and Theft (TPFT) is a step-up from Third Party Only.
-TPFT pays out in the event of loss or damage to vehicles under the motor traderâ€™s custody or control in the event of theft or fire, as well as to third party damage or injury claims.
+- Third Party, Fire and Theft (TPFT) – This is a step-up from Third Party Only.
+TPFT pays out in the event of loss or damage to vehicles that are under the motor trader’s custody or control.
+This is in the event of theft or a fire, as well as to third party damage or injury claims.
 This is particularly relevant if vehicles are stolen and burnt out.
-The cost of TPFT cover is nowadays not significantly different to Comprehensive cover.
+The cost of TPFT cover these days is not significantly different to Comprehensive cover.

 - Comprehensive (Comp) – A Comprehensive policy includes the same cover as TPO & TPFT, plus it covers accidental damage to the vehicles that the trader owns or has care of.
 So, if a customer’s vehicle is damaged in an accident while being tested, a Comprehensive policy will cover the cost of the repairs.

 Your Road Risk Policy